Learn The Loss Of Amenity Meaning And How To Claim

 • Accidents at work – Employers owe their staff a duty of care to take reasonable steps to protect them from harm while they are working.
 This is set out in the Health and Safety at Work etc. Act 1974.

-• Road traffic accidents All road users owe each other a duty of care to use the roads in a way that prevents harm to themselves and others.
+• Road traffic accidents Everyone using the roads owes each other a duty of care.
+This duty is to navigate the roads in a way that prevents harm to themselves and others.
 To uphold this duty, they are expected to follow the Highway Code and the Road Traffic Act 1988.

 You may be eligible to claim personal injury compensation for your pain, suffering and loss of amenity if the following applies: